-- Formatting Guidelines: Use Arial or Times New Roman font; use a type size of 11 or 12; page numbers centered on the bottom of the page in a footer; margins of left margin of at least 11/4 inch; other margins at least one inch.
+- Formatting Guidelines: Use Arial or Times New Roman font; use a type size of 11 or 12; page numbers centered on the bottom of the page in a footer; margins of left margin of at least 11⁄2 inch; other margins at least one inch.
 The Graduate Schools handbook, "A Guide to the Preparation and Submission of Theses and Dissertations," does not apply since this is not a formal thesis. - Funding sources should be acknowledged in a statement such as: "This research was supported in part by a grant from [name of institution]."
 Disclosure statements must also be added, as applicable to potential conflicts of interest related to individual authors' commitments and project support.
 If there are none, this should be specified, e.g., "the author(s) have no conflicts to declare." - One copy of the Master's paper is submitted to the Student Services Office in accordance with the University schedule.
 This is the official copy, and must carry the signatures of both members of the student's master's committee on the title page, as well as date of IRB approval.
-Copies of the final paper are also given to the members of the student's committee, if desired.
-See Appendix VIII for sample title page. - The departmental copy of the paper must be bound in the "velo" style.
-This type, with the plastic strip binding and a good quality heavy cover, is available at copy centers for a nominal cost.
+Copies of the final paper are also given to the members of the student's committee, if desired. - The departmental copy of the paper must be bound in the "velo" style.
+This type, with the plastic strip binding (not spiral) and a good quality heavy cover, is available at copy centers for a nominal cost.
 The cover of the paper must be labeled with the student's name and the title of the paper.
+Students need to follow the exact format of the sample cover page found in Appendix XIX.